 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: (Enter step numbers referred to.)
+Enter author name: (Enter step numbers referred to.)
 Click here to answer.
 Please use language that you will be comfortable memorizing and speaking aloud.
 Limit length to 30 or fewer words.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Martina Königer: When investigating transmission changes in an uncharacterized mutant or species confirm with a microscopy study how the transmission values and chloroplast positions correlate.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?